 2017/18 was highlighted by her debut at the Teatro alla Scala (Fierrabras).
 He opera plans for 2018/19 include appearances at the Theater an der Wien (Hedwige in Guillaume Tell), at the Teatro Real in Madrid and at the Staatsoper Berlin (Dido in Dido and Aeneas).
 Further plans include Offenbach's La Belle Hélène at the Theater St Gallen as well as the revival of Dido and Aeneas at the Staatsoper Berlin and at the Ludwigsburg Festival.

-On concert-stage she has recently sung with Il Giardino Armonico and Giovanni Antonini (Haydn’s Arianna a Naxos), the Gewandhaus Orchestra and Riccardo Chailly (Bach’s St. Matthew’s Passion), the Salzburg Mozarteum Orchestra and Ivor Bolton (Mozart’s c-minor-Mass) and the New Japan Philharmonic and Ingo Metzmacher (Beethoven’s Missa Solemnis) as well as the London Philharmonic Orchestra and Sir Roger Norrington (Dido and Aeneas).
+On concert-stage she has recently sung with Il Giardino Armonico and Giovanni Antonini (Haydn’s Arianna a Naxos), the Gewandhaus Orchestra and Riccardo Chailly (Bach’s St. Matthew’s Passion), the Salzburg Mozarteum Orchestra and Ivor Bolton (Mozart’s c-minor-Mass), the New Japan Philharmonic and Ingo Metzmacher (Beethoven’s Missa Solemnis) as well as the London Philharmonic Orchestra and Sir Roger Norrington (Dido and Aeneas).

 Marie-Claude Chappuis sings frequently recitals accompanied by the lute player Luca Pianca and the pianists Malcolm Martineau, Cédric Pescia, Christian Chamorel and Michael Gees.

 Her already extensive discography includes Bach’s St. Matthew’s Passion with Riccardo Chailly (Decca), La Clemenza di Tito (Annio) with René Jacobs (nominated for a Grammy Awards and released by Harmonia Mundi), Idomeneo (Idamante) with Nikolaus Harnoncourt (Styriarte Festival DVD Edition), Telemann’s Brockes-Passion (Prix du Midem 2009), Rameau's Pygmalionwith Les Talens Lyriques and Christophe Rousset (Aparte, 2017), Mozart Requiem with the Freiburger Barockorchester and René Jacobs (Harmonia Mundi, 2017) as well as solo albums with luthist Luca Pianca ("Sous l'empire d'Amour", Deutsche Harmonia Mundi, 2017) and folksongs from Switzerland („Au coeur des Alpes“, Sony Classical, 2018).